ritterim/public-github-actions/BREAKING_CHANGES.md

 # Breaking Changes

+## 1.8.0 (Sep 2023)

+- `dotnet-test.yml` no longer asks for the `secrets.mssql_password`.
+Because this is a temporary database, not exposed to the world, and thrown away right after the workflow finishes -- we can just make up a password from the run values.

 ## 1.3.0 (Sep 2023)

 - The NPM publish workflows will now require `artifact_file_path` to be passed in instead of assuming that the filename to publish is the `artifact_name` plus a `.tgz` suffix.